patroclos/toylang/README.md

-## JayJay - the new big thing ##
+## ToyLang - the new big thing ##

-JayJay is a simple compiled programming language developed for the lulz
+ToyLang is a simple compiled programming language developed for the lulz

 ## Syntax ##